lucasjoliveau/doc/en/administration/on_premise/source.md

     $ python3 odoo-bin --addons-path=addons -d mydb

-Where `CommunityPath` is the path of the Odoo Community installation, and `mydb` is the name of the PostgreSQL database.
+Where `CommunityPath` is the path of the Konvergo ERP Community installation, and `mydb` is the name of the PostgreSQL database.